Image via Wikipedia

-Rich Anderson: New York City, close to the girl of my dreams.
+Rachel Anderson: New York City, close to the girl of my dreams.

 What’s the strangest thing you own?

-Rich Anderson: Tie: A Stereo Test record once owned by Cat and Girl artist Dorothy Gambrell, and a pair of loaded dice.
+Rachel Anderson: Tie: A Stereo Test record once owned by Cat and Girl artist Dorothy Gambrell, and a pair of loaded dice.

 Alex Brunelle: I got this weird toy in Chinatown maybe ten years ago called Wee Boy.
 It’s a plastic figure of a little boy that you can fill up with water and when you pull his shorts down, water shoots from his crotch.